 Jess: That will always be the case as it is in the physical world as well.
 We are always going to have to manage those elements of human nature that make it hard to have awareness.
 Certain elements of our ways of thinking as human beings are so hardwired into us that we are always going to have to work to overcome those.
 But I think we are making progress.

-For example, we have helped people become so much more aware of phishing emails.
+For example, we have helped people become so much more aware of What is Phishing?
+Phishing is a type of cyberattack in which attackers send fraudulent communications, or direct people to counterfeit websites in order to trick those individuals into revealing sensitive...
+More emails.
 Obviously, it’s still a big problem, but we know that we have helped people become so much more aware of that because cybercriminals have pivoted to using other methods and phishing campaigns that are more sophisticated.
 That is why we see so many more attacks happening over WhatsApp or other social media, because we have successfully raised awareness.
 When it comes to cybersecurity, we are in this difficult position that cyber criminals will always try to find a way around whatever defences we put in place.
 So, we must keep evolving.

 We have witnessed the last few years the accelerated digitalization of every aspect of our lives.
-Do you think that this kind of digital transformation has created more pains or more benefits?
+Do you think that this kind of What is Digital Transformation?
+Digital transformation refers to incorporating digital technology into all business areas to create new or modify existing business processes, culture, and customer experience to fundamentally transform...
+More has created more pains or more benefits?

 Jess: I think the answer is that it has created both.
 I have been talking about this, particularly in keynotes I’ve delivered over the last couple of years.
 We were in this position where we were suddenly not able to trust the physical world in the way that we had been accustomed to.
 So, we were suddenly questioning the air that we were breathing, the surfaces that we were touching.